 The golden rule for successful Market Intelligence desk research is to know what you are looking for and the question you are trying to answer.
 There is lots of information out there that will be interesting, but unless the information is important in answering your question, it will sidetrack you and slow you down.

 Typically for market intelligence you are looking to gather key pieces of market statistics and company data about your competitors.
 What you are looking to do is not just find the information, but also to keep an eye on analysing why your competitors are saying what they are saying, what they aren't saying and what is missing and who they are saying it to.

-For a market study core information includes the number of people/companies in the market, the names of the key suppliers (and market shares if possible), the size of the market in terms of value and units, information about key buyers or key buyer groups, current routes to market and pre-existing market segments.
+For a market study core information includes the number of people/companies in the market, the names of the key suppliers (and market shares if possible), the size of the market in terms of value and units, information about key buyers or key buyer groups, current routes to market and pre-existing market segments and the market power of competitors.
 From this you would want to start to be able to estimate the spend per customer and how this would compare with your cost of sale.

 By performing cross-analysis and looking for missing data (the deafening sound of silence) it becomes easier to spot weak spots and points of vulnerability.
 For instance by cross-analysing the data from competitors you can start to work out what the fundamentals of their business are.
 For instance, the number of customers they have, average sales size, revenue per employee.
 All data that helps understand what their company does and how it does it.

 Not all information will be available.
 It may be necessary to use surrogate information or to think more laterally about what data might be available or might be correlated with the information you need.
 For instance, the number of employees a company has is often related to financial size and so might give indications of current sales.
 Alternatively where direct information is not available, such as say the number of yachts being chartered for holidays, then a lateral approach might be to look at the number of insurance policies sold for chartering.